mc-hammertimeseries/cs207project/README.md

 ## What does this version add?

-- selects with predicates and choices of fields to return -triggers (adding them, removing them, running them)
+- selects with predicates and choices of fields to return
+- triggers (adding them, removing them, running them)

 ## copying this over